Ryan-M-Smith/Quinton-VoiceAssistant/README-EXT.md

 ### More build support

-In the future, I would like to support more and more package managers so that everyone can have a single-command installation experience with Quinton-VoiceAssistant
+In the future, I would like to support more package managers so that everyone can have a single-command installation experience with Quinton-VoiceAssistant, no matter what operating system they use.

 ## Miscellaneous